 Take the leads from the wires and solder them to the four prongs on the switch.
 Find two wires coming from one side of the switch and solder the other ends of those wires to the 41-042 male connector.
-Then, take the other two wires coming from the other side of the "crimps" switch and solder them to the included with the 41-122 female connector.
+Then, take the other two wires coming from the other side of the switch and solder them to the "crimps" included with the 41-122 female connector.
 Be sure to take the correct pair of wires from the switch when soldering on the connectors, or you could short out a circuit or two!
 Plug the "crimps" into the female connector.
 Finally, tape up the exposed wires so there won't be any shorts.

 Then replace the wires.
 Disconnect the speaker, and connect the speaker's female connector to the 41-042 male connector.
 Connect the 41-122 female connection to the male connector on the motherboard to which the speaker attaches.
 It's just below and an inch or so to the right of the return key.
-Place the switch outside the Apple, routing the wires through right-most small slot in the ck of the Apple.
+Place the switch outside the Apple, routing the wires through right-most small slot in the back of the Apple.
 All that's left is replacing the cover.

-(Owners of Novation Apple-Cat modems might also be interested in getting part number (\$0.58 + tax) It's a four-prong 41-124. female connector that matches up with pins 22-25 on the modem.
-This way, a speech can be connected to the synthesizer Programming the Apple-Cat to Apple-Cat. accept the signal, however, is an entirely different story, and cannot be fully covered in this article.
+(Owners of Novation Apple-Cat modems might also be interested in getting part number 41-124. (\$0.58 + tax) It's a four-prong female connector that matches up with pins 22-25 on the modem.
+This way, a speech synthesizer can be connected to the Apple-Cat.
+Programming the Apple-Cat to accept the signal, however, is an entirely different story, and cannot be fully covered in this article.
 If anyone is interested in interfacing a voice Synthesizer to the Apple Cat Novation II, please contact me at (612) 729-3948 any time, or, 724-2523 after 5 pm.

-That's one of the reasons why I purchased the Cat.
+That's one of the reasons why I purchased the Cat .

 The Electronic Center carries GC Electronics parts.
 They are located one block north of the intersection of 3rd and Washington Avenue (where Acme Electronics is located).
-The address is 127 3rd Ave N, (City Desk: 371 - 5230)
+The address is 127 3rd Ave N, (City Desk: 371-5230)

 IF YOU KNOW WHAT YOUR LOOKING

 FOR IN ANY MICRO-COMPUTERS OR

 ACCESSORIES WHY PAY MORE?????

 CALL CARLSON ENTERPRISES !!!!

-and the second of the second sec

 MAY SPECIALS:

-64K 80 COLUMN CARD FOR IIE \$169.00

-16K LANGUAGE CARD FOR APPLES \$ 73.95
+64K 80 COLUMN CARD FOR IIE \$169.00 16K LANGUAGE CARD FOR APPLES \$ 73.95

-k E -

-HARDWARE & SOFTWARE
+ENTERPRISES HARDWARE & SOFTWARE

-k inter petter and there are particular have been

-K CALL AFTER 5 884-1552
+CALL AFTER 5 884-1552

-k K "THE LITTLE GUY WITH THE BIG DEAL! "
+"THE LITTLE GUY WITH THE BIG DEAL! "

-)